gyaan1997/schoolDirectory/README.md

 # schoolDir
-Basic application where user can school's information to store and showcase in a component.
+Basic application where user can add school's information to store and showcase in a component.